DLTcollab/tangle-accelerator/README.md

 ## Connectivity

+`Tangle-accelerator`, at this moment, supports the following TCP/IP derived protocols:
+* `HTTP`
+* `MQTT`

+### HTTP
-`Tangle-accelerator`, at this moment, supports two communication protocols.
-One is `http`, and the other one is `MQTT`. `http` can be used in the normal internet service.
+`HTTP` can be used in the normal internet service.
+User can use RESTful APIs to interact with `tangle-accelerator`.

+### MQTT
 `MQTT` is a lightweight communication protocol which can be used in the IoT scenarios. `Tangle-accelerator`'s support to `MQTT` allows embedded devices to write data on IOTA internet with relative low quality hardware devices.
-We hope this accelerates the process blockchain technology steps into our daily lives.
+We hope this will speed up DLT into our daily life.

 ## Documentation